Methodology

 Premises data

 Up to March 2012, data about the number and type of gambling premises data was given to us by local authorities.
 Data from this source was often incomplete.
-From March 2013 onwards, premises figures have been given to us by operators in regulatory returns, apart from Casino premises data which was taken from Casino Drop & Win data returns until 31 March 2015.
+From March 2013 onwards, premises figures have been given to us by operators in regulatory returns, apart from Casino premises data which was taken from Casino Drop and Win data returns until 31 March 2015.
 Since April 2015 Casino premises data is now collected from regulatory returns.
 We don’t recommend comparing the data across the different data sources.

 Inflation